kosmikgirl/afs-test/README.md

 On the "Home" page is a table, add a row to this table that displays the totals of the other rows.

 ### Async/Await
-In the mounted function the data for the table is being fetched, edited and placed in the tableData property.
+In the mounted function the data for the table is being fetched, edited and placed in the tableData property with a promise chain.
 Rewrite this function but instead of chaining promises use async/await to do the same.

 ### Transfer search